-On October 26, 2017, the Department of Defense Consolidated Adjudications Facility (DOD CAF) issued Applicant a Statement of Reasons (SOR) detailing security concerns under Guideline F, financial considerations.
+On February 13, 2018, the Department of Defense Consolidated Adjudications Facility (DOD CAF) issued Applicant a Statement of Reasons (SOR) detailing security concerns under Guideline F, financial considerations.
 The DOD CAF acted under Executive Order (EO) 10865, Safeguarding Classified Information within Industry (February 20, 1960), as amended; DOD 5220.6, Defense Industrial Personnel Security Clearance Review Program (January 2, 1992), as amended (Directive); and the adjudicative guidelines implemented by the DOD on June 8, 2017 (AG).

-Applicant answered the SOR on November 20, 2017, and elected to have her case decided on the written record in lieu of a hearing.
-Department Counsel submitted the Government's File of Relevant Material (FORM) on January 17, 2018.
+Applicant answered the SOR on March 5, 2018.
+She elected to have her case decided on the written record in lieu of a hearing.
+Department Counsel submitted the Government's File of Relevant Material (FORM) on May 15, 2018.
 The evidence included in the FORM is identified as Items 3-6 (Items 1 and 2 include pleadings and transmittal information).
-The FORM was mailed to Applicant, who received it on February 4, 2018.
+The FORM was mailed to Applicant, who received it on April 9, 2018.
 Applicant was given an opportunity to file objections and submit material in refutation, extenuation, or mitigation.
-Applicant did not object to any of the Government's evidence, nor did she submit any evidence on her behalf.
-Items 3-6 are admitted.
-The case was assigned to me on June 6, 2018.
+Applicant did not object to any of the Government's evidence.
+She submitted one document, which was admitted as exhibit (AE) A. Items 3-6 are also admitted.
+The case was assigned to me on September 18, 2018.